Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Experiments

 \subsection{Ablation Study}

-To better understand the contribution of each component in our framework, we conduct ablation studies by isolating the two key modules of EAGLE-PC.
-In Section~\ref{sec:loss_reweighting_comparison}, we evaluate the impact of the entanglement-awareness guided loss reweighting (EAGLE) by disabling the proxy constraint.
-In Section~\ref{sec:icl}, we assess the effectiveness of the proxy constraint by removing EAGLE.
+To better understand the contribution of each component in our framework, we conduct ablation studies by isolating the two key modules of EGUP.
+In Section~\ref{sec:loss_reweighting_comparison}, we evaluate the impact of entanglement-guided unlearning by disabling the proxy constraint.
+In Section~\ref{sec:icl}, we assess the effectiveness of the proxy constraint by removing EGU, thereby highlighting its role in regularizing the unlearning process and preventing over-unlearning.